uwhackweek/hackweeks-as-a-service/_sources/services.md

 # Roles and Services

 The panels below describe the various services and roles in a typical hackweek.
-Here is the legend for reviewing these roles:
+We use color coding to signify how the work is usually distributed:

 ````{panels}
 :column: col-lg-4 px-2 py-2